Collisions of false-vacuum bubble walls in a quantum spin chain: Methods

-To evolve an initial MPS $|\Psi(t=0)\rangle$ in time, we apply the time-dependent variational principle (TDVP) \cite{haegeman_2011} within a finite window of the infinite chain surrounding the initial bubble \cite{milsted_2013_sand}.
-The TDVP provides effective equations of motion for the MPS tensors so that the evolution of the MPS approximates evolution by $H$.
-We primarily use the Runge-Kutta 4/5 algorithm to numerically integrate these equations, which we find provides a good balance of speed and accuracy except at very early times, where we use the better-conditioned, but more computationally intensive, ``split-step'' integrator of \cite{haegeman_unifying_2016}.
+For the numerical integration of the TDVP equations of motion, we primarily use the Runge-Kutta 4/5 algorithm, which we find provides a good balance of speed and accuracy except at very early times, where we use the better-conditioned, but more computationally intensive, ``split-step'' integrator of \cite{haegeman_unifying_2016}.
 These methods are implemented in the \emph{evoMPS} python package \cite{milsted_evomps}.
-To capture growing entanglement, the bond dimensions of the MPS are allowed to increase during the evolution up to some chosen maximum \cite{haegeman_2013_post, haegeman_unifying_2016}.

 As the state evolves, we monitor its spin and energy expectation values as well as its entanglement properties.
 This allows us to draw conclusions about collision (scattering) outcomes.
 For instance, elastic and inelastic scattering are easily distinguished from the trivial case, as interaction generically results in \emph{entanglement} between any outgoing kinks or particles\footnote{This is true for wavepackets of finite width.
 In the limit of infinitely-broad spatial wavepackets (momentum eigenstates), elastic scattering does not produce entanglement in (1+1)D. see App.~\ref{app:elastic_ent}.}, whereas trivial scattering never does.
 We can also easily distinguish elastic and inelastic scattering in many cases.
 For example, if a collision produces a pair of mesons, their wavepackets will spread \emph{ballistically} since two mesons are not subject to a confining force.
 Indeed, any sustained ballistic spread of energy implies particle production.
 Importantly, the converse does not always hold, since confined topological particles different from those of the initial state may also be produced.